jmcelwain/jmcelwain.github.io/content/posts/rust-like-enums.md

 +++
 tags = ["rust", "kafka", "raft"] date = "2019-03-08"
-title = "Rust-like Enumes in TypeScript"
+title = "Rust-like Enums in TypeScript"
 +++

 One of the nicest things about Rust is handling nulls with `Option` and error states with `Result`.
 Because Rust has good pattern matching, handling these cases becomes trivial as the complier forces you to handle all the cases of an enum in a `match` expression.